 Our paper suggests implications for policy.
 First, our findings suggest that the benefits of innovation support measures with the aim of stimulating exporting are greatest for firms that already have a technological advantage in the domestic market and are achieving greater sales from their radical innovations.
 This suggests that identifying companies which are domestic market leaders but not exporting, and targeting these firms for export support may create the greatest productivity improvements through greater and faster returns on their innovations.
 Second, to support the cultivation of a more innovative economy more generally, export support policies should explicitly incorporate the exploration of foreign knowledge sources as a deliberate policy objective, since exporting enhances both NTM and NTF innovations.
 Smaller firms may also be in a better position to translate the learning from export markets into innovations, or at least benefit more from that learning.
-Third, export markets in order to maximise the value of learning.
+Third, export promotion policies should also encourage sustained and committed engagements with export markets in order to maximise the value of learning.
 Finally, our findings suggest that such policies can be tailored to firms in both manufacturing and services sectors, and firms of all sizes.